avishayse/kubecon2024/README.md

-# Deploying cnvrg Operator on Intel Developer Cloud (IDC)
+# cnvrg MLOps on Intel Cloud with Intel Kubernetes Service (IKS)

 This guide provides step-by-step instructions for deploying the cnvrg operator on Intel Developer Cloud (IDC).
 Follow these simple steps to get started.